Rather the jungle than the zoo

 Late in the evening we say goodbye.
 Out of sympathy, we propose to convert twenty West German marks at the official rate – one to one.
 Klaus doesn't want to hear about that, his pride gets in the way.
 But Irina is delighted.
 She doesn't hesitate for a second and manages to convince him to accept the offer.
 Just imagine what Christine will be able to buy with that money!

 One last question intrigues us.
 What makes this hotel so attractive to an East German?
 The spacious and clean rooms, is the answer, the quality of the food and above all the friendliness of the staff.
 Go eat in the cafeteria of the station across the street, Klaus grins.
 There they will brutally throw the plates on your table.
 Here it is very different.
 They are friendly and attentive.
 When they come to collect the dishes, they even ask Hat's Ihnen geschmeckt?
-[Did you like it?]
+[Did you enjoy it?]

 When they come to collect the dishes, they even ask “Hat's Ihnen geschmeckt”?